Mastering typing.Self and typing.NotRequired for Python Static Analysis

 Implementing typing.Self for Fluent Method Chaining

 Legacy patterns relied on TypeVar("T", bound="Base") to preserve subclass types across chained methods.
 PEP 673 introduces typing.Self to eliminate this boilerplate.
-When you annotate a return type with Self, static analyzers automatically resolve it to the exact subclass at runtime.
+When you annotate a return type with Self, static analyzers automatically resolve it to the concrete subclass at each call site.
 This integrates seamlessly with broader Generics and TypeVar constraints when mixing generic containers.

 # Python 3.11+ native.
 Use typing_extensions for 3.10 compatibility.